codeigniterpower/codeigniter-currency/docs/README-developers.md

 * Footer
 * Menu

-The header opens a general div container:
+A mayor detail .. first releases will need that the header opens a general div container:

 ```
  <div class="container-fluid">